 Daniel was sent by God to touch the life of King Nebuchadnezzar.
 This king was not only an emperor of the greatest nation of the time but was also extremely intelligent.
 He had an inborn sense of right and wrong.
 And he was, called “the mighty one of the heathen” (Ezekiel 31:11).
 Therefore, he was appointed by heaven and had a role in God’s plan.
 Of him, the Lord said, “Now have I given all these lands into the hand of Nebuchadnezzar the king of Babylon, my servant” (Jeremiah 27:6).

-Then, followed a demo of his mental superiority.
-“God gave them knowledge and skill in all learning and wisdom” (v.
-17).
-Daniel and his friends were considered “ten times better” than all the rest of the young men that were educated in Babylon (v.
-20).
+Then, this was followed by a demonstration of his mental superiority.
+“God gave them knowledge and skill in all learning and wisdom” (verse 17).
+Daniel and his friends were considered “ten times better” than all the rest of the young men that were educated in Babylon (verse 20).
 Thus, in character, physical strength, and mental performance, Daniel was noticeably far better than his fellow students.
 And thus, he earned the trust and admiration of Nebuchadnezzar.

 All of these steps prepared Nebuchadnezzar to be introduced to Daniel’s God.
 The Lord gave the king a series of unique experiences—the dream of ch.
 2, the outstanding deliverance from the fiery furnace (ch.
 3), and the dream of ch.
 4—revealed to the king’s mind the knowledge, power, and honor of Daniel’s God.